-Pendragon Primary School is committed to ensuring that all staff responsible for the intimate care of children or young people will undertake their duties in a professional manner at all times.
+Pendragon Primary School( which includes Pendragon Pre school) is committed to ensuring that all staff responsible for the intimate care of children or young people will undertake their duties in a professional manner at all times.
 We recognize that there is a need to treat all children/young people with respect when intimate care is given.
 No child/young person should be attended to in a way that causes distress, embarrassment or pain.